 A Dougong is an independent class within the traditional Chinese timber frame construction systems.
 The main function of a Dougong is to transfer roof loads to a pillar.
-While there were various types of Dougong in different regions in China, this paper will focus on the intermediate set of an official Dougong in the Qing dynasty recorded in Qing Dynasty Architectural Methods published by the Ministry of Construction of the Qing Dynasty in 1734.
+While there were various types of Dougong in different regions in China, this paper will focus on the intermediate set of an official Dougong in the Qing Dynasty recorded in Qing Dynasty Architectural Methods published by the Ministry of Construction of the Qing Dynasty in 1734.
 There are official Dougong and folk Dougong in China.
-The former has three main kinds of dougong-intermediate Dougong, corner Dougong, and column Dougongclassified based on their location within traditional timber structures, as shown in Error!
-Reference source not found.
+The former has three main kinds of dougong-intermediate Dougong, corner Dougong, and column Dougong classified based on their location within traditional timber structures, as shown in Figure 1.
 As for the folk dougong, various types were developed by carpenters based on local culture.
-The folk dougong does not have standard design codes to follow, which causes challenges to study its design rules.
-In contrast, the official Dougong has two historic rule books which recording its design and assembly rules, such as the Treatise on Architectural Methods (Yinzhao Fashi 营造法式) and Qing Dynasty Architecture Construction Methods (Qing Gongcheng Zuofa Zeli 清工程做法 则 例).
+The folk dougong does not have standard design codes to follow, which causes challenges in studying its design rules.
+In contrast, the official Dougong has two historic rule books which record its design and assembly rules, such as the Treatise on Architectural Methods (Yinzhao Fashi 营造法式) and Qing Dynasty Architecture Construction Methods (Qing Gongcheng Zuofa Zeli 清工程做法则例).
 The abundance of extant buildings constructed during the Qing Dynasty provided precise data for analysing the underlying principles of the Dougong.

 Due to the complex technology of Dougong production, specialised carpenters are often required to produce and assemble them on construction sites of timber framework buildings (Ma, 2003).
 Nowadays, some researchers have started exploring the possibility of reinterpreting a Dougong in contemporary design with digital design tools and robotic fabrication technologies.
-The aim is to find a way to revitalise the traditional knowledge of Chinese timber structure. robotics to produce traditional Japanese wooden buildings, including the Dougong joint and the pillar and roof beams, referring to original crafting skills.
+The aim is to find a way to revitalise the traditional knowledge of Chinese timber structures.

+As the existing digital research on the Dougong demonstrates, some researchers have applied robotic technology to fabricate Dougong joints.
+Lange (2017) studied how to automate the design and fabrication of contemporary timber structures based on three traditional Chinese structural systems, namely, the Dougong joint, the reciprocal structure in the arch bridges, and the Chidori system.
+Moreover, Takabayashi and Kado (2019) explored the feasibility of using robotics to produce traditional Japanese wooden buildings, including the Dougong joint and the pillar and roof beams, referring to original crafting skills.
 Further, Chai et al (2019) robotically produced and manually assembled a timber tower consisting of various wooden beams designed based on the connection method of the Dougong joint.
-All these projects investigated how to reproduce building components or parts by employing robotic technology based on the proportions or connections of the original structure.
-Even so, they did not focus on how to reinterpret the Dougong joint and, thus, apply it to contemporary design solutions.
-Additionally, the methodology used in these projects provided valuable insight into the reinterpretation of traditional timber tectonics.
-The wood components were produced with the support of robotic arms but assembled manually, and they did not examine the underlying principles of the
+All these projects investigated how to reproduce building components or parts by employing robotic technology based on the z